Oved Ben-Ami

-Oved Ben-Ami (עובד בן עמי; July 23, 1905 – October 17, 1988) was an Israeli politician and businessman.
+Oved Ben-Ami (עוֹבֵד בֶּן־עַמִּי; July 23, 1905 – October 17, 1988) was an Israeli politician and businessman.
 He was one of the founders of the cities of Netanya and Ashdod and was a longtime mayor of Netanya.
 He was also among the key founders of the Israeli diamond industry and the Maariv newspaper.

 Early life

 Oved Ben-Ami, originally Oved Dankner, was born in Petah Tikva, in what was then Ottoman-ruled Palestine, in 1905 to Meir and Shoshana Dankner.
 He had eight siblings.
 His father was a farmer and artisan originally from Romania who was among the first inhabitants of Petah Tikva.
 His mother was an activist in the Bilu movement.
 Ben-Ami grew up in Petah Tikva where he received a religious education in a Talmud Torah in addition to a secular education.
 He was active in various Zionist youth organizations.

 Career

 In 1920, at the age of only 15, Ben-Ami became a correspondent for the Do'ar HaYom and Palestine Weekly newspapers.
 Two years later, he entered the board of Doar HaYom and at that time changed his name from Dankner to Ben-Ami.
 He covered the 1921 Jaffa riots, sending daily reports to Jerusalem on the rioting in Jaffa and Petah Tikva.
 He later switched from being a correspondent to writing analytical material on the development of Jewish settlements in Palestine.
 In 1922, he was the editor of two more periodicals.

 Ben-Ami was a member of the Bnei Binyamin Association, an organization active in Jewish settlement in Palestine.
 He became its regional secretary in Petah Tikva in 1922, and served as general secretary from 1924 to 1928, during which time it was active in the building of Kfar Aharon (now part of Ness Ziona) and Herzliya.
 Together with Itamar Ben-Avi, Ben-Ami traveled abroad to collect donations to fund Jewish settlement.
 They went to the United States in 1928 to raise funds for the project of building Netanya and purchased the land on which the city was founded by Bnei Binyamin.
 Settlement of Netanya began in 1929.
 Ben-Ami headed the Netanya settlement council from 1929 to 1940, and officially became mayor after Netanya was granted local council status by the British Mandate authorities in 1940.
 He served as mayor from 1940 to 1974, though not continuously.

 In 1929, Ben-Ami was elected chairman of the central committee of Bnei Binyamin.
 He was a member of the Palestinian delegations to the Sixteenth and Seventeenth World Zionist Congresses.
 He participated in the creation of the Jewish Agency and became a member of the Executive Committee of the World Zionist Organization.
 He was also one of the founders of the Hanotea company, which was established to raise money and acquire land for Jewish settlement.
 He also participated in the founding of the town of Even Yehuda in 1932.
 In 1937, he was a member of the delegation of Palestinian farmers to the Twentieth World Zionist Congress.